microsoft/AzureTRE/docs/tre-admins/upgrading-resources.md

 1. Review server response, it should include a new `operation` document with `upgrade` as an `action` and `updating` as `status` for upgrading the workspace and a message states that the Job is starting.
 1. Once the upgrade is complete another operation will be created and can be viewed by executing `GET` `/api/workspace/{workspace_id}/operations`, review it and make sure its `status` is `updated`.

+!!!
+Note
+    If you wish to upgrade a major version, or downgrade to any version, you can override the blocking in the upgrade mechanism by setting the `forceVersionUpdate` flag in `Patch` payload.

+    ```json
+    {
+      "templateVersion": "2.0.0",
+      "forceVersionUpdate": "True"
+    }
+    ```